Helliconia Summer

-Helliconia Summer is a novel by Brian Aldiss published in 1983.
+Helliconia Summer is a science fiction novel by British writer Brian Aldiss, published in 1983.
+It is the second part of the Helliconia trilogy, following Helliconia Spring (1982) and followed by Helliconia Winter (1985).

 Plot summary

-Helliconia Summer is a novel in which the world of Helliconia experiences its intensely hot summer.
+The novel is set in the world of Helliconia, which is experiencing an intensely hot summer.

 Reception

 Dave Langford reviewed Helliconia Summer for White Dwarf #50, and stated that "Fine writing, unforgettable images: and hanging over it all, the doomy awareness of Helliconia-watchers in the orbiting Earth Station Avernus, who know and remind us that all this differs only in detail from the summer of the last Great Year."

 Neil Gaiman reviewed Helliconia Summer for Imagine magazine, and stated that "Rich and romantic, the story of the world of Helliconia where the seasons take two thousand years to turn, and humans and the horned and shaggy phagor are locked in continual struggle, is one that continues to echo through the mind long after the last page of the book is finished."